The Origins of The Cotton Tree Trust

 “Can I bring a friend?” said the other Michael, and a week or so later, he turned up on our doorstep with his friend.

-The first thing that struck me when Michael and his friend arrived was the laughter and the bear hugs.
+The first thing that struck me when Michael and Aaron arrived was the laughter and the bear hugs.
 Most English guests turn up with polite smiles and limp hugs.
-There was none of that from Michael and his friend.
-Despite the veggie diet, they are big guys with loud voices, and I was enveloped with roars of delight.
+There was none of that from these guys.
+Despite the veggie diet, they are tall men with loud voices and lots to say.
+I was enveloped with roars of delight.
 No doubt the smell of meat coming from the kitchen was part of my charm.

 “How would you feel if you had to go back to where you came from?”